Skip to main content

 Human History

 The Wash has been progressively reclaimed for agriculture since Roman times, with each generation building new sea walls further seaward to enclose former saltmarsh.
-King John's royal treasure was famously lost in the Wash in 1216 when his baggage train was caught by the rising tide while crossing the estuary sands.
-Wildfowling was historically an important livelihood for coastal communities, with punt guns used to shoot large numbers of wintering geese and ducks for market.
+King John is reported to have lost part of his baggage train at the Wash in 1216 when his wagons were caught by tidal conditions while crossing, though scholars disagree on whether the royal regalia were among the items lost.
+[1] Wildfowling was historically an important livelihood for coastal communities, with punt guns used to shoot large numbers of wintering geese and ducks for market.
 The fishing industry for mussels, cockles, shrimp, and samphire continues today, managed through traditional rights and modern regulations.

 Park History

-The Wash NNR was designated in 1970, with subsequent extensions recognizing the full extent of the internationally important intertidal system.
+The Wash NNR was designated in the early 1970s, with subsequent extensions recognising the full extent of the internationally important intertidal system.
 Natural England manages the reserve in partnership with numerous landowners, the Crown Estate (which owns the foreshore), and the fishing industry.
 The designation provides the statutory framework for protecting the enormous bird populations and common seal colony from disturbance and habitat loss.
 The Wash is additionally protected as a Special Area of Conservation, Special Protection Area, and Ramsar site, reflecting its supreme importance at the European level.
+[1]

 Major Trails And Attractions